jaylara/github-api-test/README.md

     - Correct Data Formats (Dates, Numbers, Strings)
     - Injection

 ### How would you go about tackling the QA for this work?
 - Assumptions: Environment is setup, folder structure is good
 - Read the documentation for the API endpoint
-- Understand request requirements
+- Understand request requirements (inputs)
-- Understand response data
+- Understand response data (outputs)
-- Try to break the API - _I won't do much of that since this is a GET endpoint and I'm using account as an example_ -
+- Try to break the API - _I won't do much of that since this is a GET endpoint and I'm using account as an example_
+- If more endpoints are in scope, and team exists, split up responsibility

 ### What sort of tests would be worth describing or worth automating?
 - Data Validation: Each property accepts valid values and rejects invalid values